Cornell-MAE-UG/fa25-portfolio-mh2582/_pages/cv.md

 #### Work Experience
 - **University of Florida - HuBMAP Undergraduate Researcher**
   May, 2025 - June, 2025
   - Analyzed histological and spatial-omics datasets using FUSION to identify cellular patterns in human organ systems.
   - Looked at samples of ovaries and observed the composition of different genes.-
   - Reconstructed an interactive dashboard using Python that displays different tabs utilizing FUSION tools

-  **Medgar Evers College - STEAM Summer Institute Counselor** July 2024, August 2024
+  **Medgar Evers College - Summer Institute Counselor**
+  July 2024, August 2024
   - Taught robotics, computer science, and 3D design to 30+ middle/high school students; improved engagement by creating hands-on labs.
   - Coordinated field trips for 120 students, ensuring safety and educational value.